Achieving digital insurance excellence in a changing world

-In the insurance industry, operational resilience has been tested to the limit in 2020.
+In the insurance industry, operational resilience has recently been tested to the limit.

 With many businesses struggling to adapt to changing customer and employee needs, it’s become more important than ever that insurers accelerate the changes you’ve spent lots of time talking about, but never quite got around to making.

 There have been many significant events in the recent past that should have prepared us for the disruption we’re facing today but somehow haven’t.

 These disruptions – economic, political and environmental – that have occurred over the past decade, should have dictated a “new normal” of agility we needed to put in place.
 But our previous efforts somehow didn’t take us far enough to manage what we are experiencing.

 What happened after those past events was that we looked at the changes and improvements that we needed to make in silos and on a project-by-project basis.
 Those projects were not part of a more holistic strategy and were often competing for focus, priority, and funding.

 It’s of course with the benefit of hindsight that we say it, but it’s clear this lack of cohesive strategy for transformation has led to the significant pain we’re now experiencing.

 Studies have shown that the disruptions this year, in particular the effects of the global pandemic, have had a complex impact on the insurance market.
 Mirroring the economic landscape as a whole, certain insurance lines have actively grown while others are in significant decline.

 The health insurance market has experienced both boom and bust, with an increase in sales but also an increase in claims, and huge variances between countries depending on the nature of their healthcare system.
 Property & Casualty insurers, in particular motor and travel, have experienced the most significant decline as consumer behavior has been impacted by travel bans and national lockdowns.
 Many insurance lines now also see providers with huge exposure, including event cancellation insurance, trade credit insurers, and the reinsurance sector.